-INTERVIEW GUIDE 1.
-Place the cards of the SDG targets in the box that you consider most relevant based on their state of balance in your region.
-2. What do you think are the actions that need to be made in your region with respect to this SDG?
-2 What do you think are the estions that have been made in
+INTERVIEW GUIDE

-- 3. What do you think are the actions that have been made in your region with respect to this SDG? - 4.
+- 1. Place the cards of the SDG targets in the box that you consider most relevant based on their state of balance in your region. - 2.
+What do you think are the actions that need to be made in your region with respect to this SDG? - 3.
+What do you think are the actions that have been made in your region with respect to this SDG? - 4.
 Repeat the first three steps for the other three SDGs.